| Ingredients |

 Combine water and chicken in medium sauce pan and bring to a boil for three to five minutes.
 Add celery slices and allow to boil for an additional two minutes before adding onion, dried apricots, chipotle chili powder, celery seeds, Knuckle Donny's (or other steak) seasoning, vinegar and apricot preserves.
 Bring back to a boil, reduce heat, cover and simmer for a half hour.

-Add apple juice and flour, turn heat up to medium.
+Stir the flour into the apple juice until it's a smooth mixture, add to pan and turn heat up to medium (this is to thicken the sauce).
 Stir regularly.
 As soon as mixture comes to visible boil, remove from heat.

 Serve over rice, quinoa, or your favorite pasta.